Cheng-I-Lin/league-of-legends-analysis/README.md

 From the hypothesis testing, it's statistically significant to conclude that securing the first dragon kill can lead to a better team performance.
 Therefore, we can try to predict if a team would win or lose a game given whether they obtained the first dragon kill or not along with some other important team statistics.

 ## Baseline Model
 Now, it's time to make a predictive baseline model that can answer our prediction question.
-For the baseline model, I utilized a <!--model name-->, which contains the following features: `kills`, `deaths`, `assists`, `firstdragon`, `dpm`, `damagetakenperminute`, `damagemitigatedperminute`, and `totalgold`.
+For the baseline model, I utilized a <!--model name-->, which contains the following features: `kills`, `deaths`, `assists`, and `firstdragon`.
 Among all these feature, all of them are quantitative except `firstdragon`, which is a nominal categorical variable already in binary form (0 and 1) that does not require further encodings.
-For the rest of the quantitative features (`kills`, `deaths`, `assists`, `dpm`, `damagetakenperminute`, `damagemitigatedperminute`, and `totalgold`), I performed a
+For the rest of the quantitative features (`kills`, `deaths`, and `assists`), I performed a

 ## Final Model
+For the final model, I added four more features: `dpm`, `damagetakenperminute`, `damagemitigatedperminute`, and `totalgold`.
+In a typical LOL game, it is intuitively assumed that the team who dealt the most damage or avoid the most damage would have an advantage as they would be able to eliminate more enemies while staying alive for a longer period of time.
+Therefore, the features `dpm`, `damagetakenperminute`, and `damagemitigatedperminute` would provide the model with the extra information needed to determine which team has a winning advantage.
+Moreover, gold is crucial for the players to upgrade the champions offense and defense.
+With enhanced offensive and defensive skills, one can more easily

 ## Fairness Analysis

 **Null Hypothesis**:
 **Alternative Hypothesis**:
 **Test Statistic**: